 ☆ Companion Books for the Web Series ☆

-These companion novelette ebooks are available for purchase the day each webisode is first uploaded.
+These companion novelette ebooks are available for each episode or you can buy the omnibus (coming soon!).

 Dive into the world of the Lovely Witches Club web series with the LWC books by award-winning author (and Lovely Witches Club Co-Founder) Patti Larsen.

 #1 Zombie Bimbo Witch

 “You could go down with me, all three of you.
 Instead of holding your places as coven leaders.”
 Agnes stared into the swirling cauldron surface.
 “I should make you all go home.”

 “We’re doomed without change,” Rosary said while tall Piper nodded and the normally bubbly Vine hugged herself.
 “Our Island will not survive much longer.
 And Constance refuses to do anything to save us that isn’t tradition.”
 Snorts all around.
 “We didn’t come here lightly, or to abandon you now.
 Act or let us leave this ancient place where once our real leader stood proud”…

 #2 Lovely Witches

 “Okay,” I said, checking the feed on the camera next to me.
 “This doc is about witches, right?
 On the Island?”